🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Summary

-In this chapter, we learned the core message passing framework of GNNs and representative GNN architectures.
+In this chapter, we studied the message passing framework at the core of GNNs, along with representative GNN architectures.

 Key Points